Prevention of incidents and accidents is a joint effort

-Accident prevention is the responsibility of the rescue services.
-Accident prevention refers to measures intended to decrease the likelihood of accidents and mitigate the amount of damage caused.
+Prevention of incidents and accidents is the responsibility of the rescue services.
+Incident and accident prevention refers to measures intended to decrease the likelihood of incidents and accidents and mitigate the amount of damage caused.

 The Rescue Act imposes general duties on all of us.
 These include:

-Everyone must observe the provisions on fire safety laid down in the Rescue Act.
+Everyone must observe the provisions on safety laid down in the Rescue Act.
 Fire and other hazardous substances must be handled with particular care.
-Precautions must be taken to prevent dangerous situations, as this will stop fires from breaking out.
-In addition, in the event of danger, each resident is obliged to make an emergency call, warn those in danger and perform rescue measures to the best of their abilities.
+Precautions must be taken to prevent dangerous situations, as this will stop fires from breaking out, or other incidents and accidents from occurring.
+In addition, in the event of danger, each resident is obliged to make an emergency call, warn those in danger and take rescue action to the best of their abilities.

 Action plan for incident prevention improves everyday safety